 Overall though, I can’t fault the product itself, only the packaging.

-If you want the KG Physio Epsom Salt for yourself, they’re available only on Amazon.
-The RRP for these Epsom Salts are £12.99.
+If you want the KG Physio Epsom Salt for yourself, it’s available for purchase only on Amazon.
+The RRP for this product is £13.99.

 Product sample provided by KG Physio in exchange for a detailed, unbiased review.